Last Updated on April 22, 2023 by Jessica Lauren Vine

 - Doesn't make a pot of coffee

-This Kingtoo single-serving coffee maker will make your life so much easier when you’re living big in a small space.
+This Kingtoo single-serving coffee maker will make your life so much easier when it comes to finding the best coffee maker for RV when you’re living big in a small space.
 If you’re a little nervous about going from a coffee pot to a single-serve model—remain calm.
 As fast as this machine makes the single cup, you likely won’t even notice any slow down in your coffee-making process.

 When we had the big, bulky coffee maker, we put it away after every use because it was hard to cook otherwise due to lack of counter space.
 With the smaller coffee maker for RVs, we could leave it out, and it would tuck in the corner out of the way.